nornir/nornir.github.io/_sources/troubleshooting.txt

 -------

 * **Q:** The cluster pool tests fail with "Communication pipe read error" **A:** Make sure Eclipse is not connecting to subprocesses.
 This option is toggled in the Pydev "Run/Debug" preferences.

+* **Q:** The unit tests take forever to run"
+  **A:** Twenty minutes is fairly typical for unit tests on a beefy machine.
+Most should run in less than a minute.
+The longest tests are IDoc and PMG tests.
+Again, make sure Eclipse is not connecting to subprocesses.
+This option is toggled in the Pydev "Run/Debug" preferences.